urbit/docs.urbit.org/content/courses/hoon-school/J-stdlib-text.md

 (shuffle-deck:playing-cards make-deck:playing-cards eny)
 ```

+Having already saved the library as `/lib/playing-cards.hoon`, you can
+import it with the `/+` {% tooltip label="faslus"
+href="/language/hoon/reference/rune/fas#-faslus" /%} rune.
+When
-Having already saved the library as `/lib/playing-cards.hoon`, you can import it with the `/+` faslus rune.
-When `cards.hoon` gets built, the Hoon builder will pull in the requested library and also build that.
-It will also create a dependency so that if `/lib/playing-cards.hoon` changes, this file will also get rebuilt.
+`cards.hoon` gets built, the Hoon builder will pull in the requested
+library and also build that.
+It will also create a dependency so that
+if `/lib/playing-cards.hoon` changes, this file will also get rebuilt.

-Below `/+  playing-cards`, you have the standard `say` generator boilerplate that allows us to get a bit of entropy from `arvo` when the generator is run.
-Then we feed the entropy and a `deck` created by `make-deck` into `shuffle-deck` to get back a shuffled `deck`.
+Below `/+  playing-cards`, you have the standard `say` generator
+boilerplate that allows us to get a bit of entropy from `arvo` when the
+generator is run.
+Then we feed the entropy and a `deck` created by
+`make-deck` into `shuffle-deck` to get back a shuffled `deck`.

 #### Solutions to Exercises